kgrid-objects/pgx-knowledge-assembly/readme.md

 ### What does a diagram of the PGx-KB's components look like?

-The PGx-KB can be depicted in a diagram showing all of its components like this:
+The PGx-KB can be depicted in a diagram showing its main components like this:

 <img width="719" height="488" alt="image" src="https://github.com/user-attachments/assets/3730a817-6156-46a6-8b5d-249a23f1ec1d" />